The Bankrate promise

 - Home sales – If you sold your home last year, you’re still allowed to deduct interest accrued on the loan up to — but not including — the date of the sale.

-The mortgage interest deduction can help homeowners save money on their taxes, but this break typically only benefits people with large loans or loans at high interest rates.
+The mortgage interest deduction can help homeowners save money on their taxes, but this break typically only benefits people with large, expensive loans or a lot of other deductions.
 Keep an eye on how much interest you pay and compare it to the standard deduction.
-If you pay more in interest than the standard deduction, this tax deduction can help you save money.
+If it helps put you in a position to itemize, go for it.